Raghad-Alzahrani7/Raghad-Alzahrani7/README.md

 ## Raghad Alzahrani 👋

-A junior IT student at KAU interested in web development and data analysis.
+IT student at KAU interested in web development and data analysis.
 I enjoy learning new technologies and building projects that improve my skills.

 ## 🚀 Skills